Time's Up (organization): Mission

-The organization's mission is to advocate and campaign to address discrimination and harassment in workplaces.
+The organization's mission was to advocate and campaign to address discrimination and harassment in workplaces.
 Additionally, the organization carries out fundraising for the Time's Up Legal Defense Fund to provide monetary support for victims of workplace sexual discrimination so that they can take legal action, especially for individuals within lower-wage occupations and people of color.

 Criticism

-As a movement focused on combatting sexual harassment in the workplace across many industries, the Time's Up movement has received external criticism from a variety of sources.
+As a movement focused on combating sexual harassment in the workplace across many industries, the Time's Up movement has received external criticism from a variety of sources.
 These critiques largely focus on the hypocrisy of the movement and its spokespeople, as well as the general response of Hollywood elites.
 Many writers have criticized Hollywood for espousing the messages of the movement without making the necessary changes in the industry that the movement is calling for.
 During awards season, writers called out the industry for "leaning hardest on the very women it has exploited" in order to convert their critiques and testimonies into "inspirational messages and digestible branding exercises".
 Others criticize the movement for a lack of diversity in its spokespeople.
 The majority of Time's Up representatives are notably wealthy and of celebrity status.
 Many progressive commentators criticize the movement for its entrenchment in celebrity culture.
 They claim celebrities are not committed to the cause beyond their superficial involvement in the Time's Up organization and that these (mostly) women do not represent the interests of women in real communities.

 As a movement intended to combat sexual harassment across many industries, critics fear that its focus on Hollywood detracts from other industries.
 As a counterpoint, many bring attention to the fact that the Movement allies itself with Alianza Nacional de Campesinas.
 Additionally, many cite that Time's Up draws inspiration from the #MeToo movement, a campaign started and organized by activists of color like Tarana Burke.
 Similar critiques came to light during the Golden Globes in January 2018, when many actresses and signatories of the movement dressed in black brought prominent activists as their dates; for example, Burke arrived with Michelle Williams, and Meryl Streep brought Ai-jen Poo, director of the National Domestic Workers Alliance as her date.
 Other activists in attendance included Rosa Clemente, Saru Jayaraman, Billie Jean King, Marai Larasi, Calina Lawrence, and Mónica Ramírez, co-founder of Alianza Nacional de Campesinas.
 Though many praised this choice as an opportunity to lend voices to prominent activists in the field, others heavily criticized these and other actresses for showcasing activists of color as moral accessories.
 In an interview with Variety, however, Burke herself commented that once she received an invitation from Michelle Williams to attend the awards, she thought this choice was "brilliant".